faircloth-lab/phyluce/docs/purpose.rst

 To report a bug, please post an issue to https://github.com/faircloth-lab/phyluce/issues.
-Please also ensure that you are using one of the "supported" platforms:
+Please also ensure that you are using one of the "supported" operating systems and a supported installation method.
+Please see the :ref:`Installation` section for more details.

-- Apple OSX 10.9.x
-- CentOS 6.x
-- Ubuntu 14.04 LTS

-and that you have installed phyluce_ and dependencies using conda_ as described in the :ref:`Installation` section.